frandreoli/atoms_optical_response/README.md

 Direction of propagation of the input Gaussian beam (unit vector).

 - `field_polarization = [1.0 ; 0.0 ; 0.0]`\
-Polarization of he input Gaussian beam (unit vector).
+Polarization of the input Gaussian beam (unit vector).

 ### 2.1.3 - Probe settings